5tnvan/vtastic/_pages/support.md

 ## `To Purchase Membership`

+To purchase membership

-To purchase membership, send an email to support@vantastic.site with:
+1. Send an email to support@vantastic.site with:

 > Header: Membership ID

 > Body: Membership ID, Membership Name, Payment Method and your IG handle.

-Support will get back to you with an *invoice*.
+2. Support will get back to you with an *invoice*.

-Upon succesful purchase, [~V](../v) Instagram handle will be given to you.
+3. Upon successful purchase, [~V](../v) Instagram handle will be given to you for engagement.

 ________
 <br>